FB Group Admins Are The Future Of Stronger Communities, Says Mark Zuckerberg

 Currently, Facebook’s group admins are having a tough time managing members.
 The newfangled community features, which include Group Insights, Membership Request Filtering, Removed Member Clean-up, Scheduled Posts, and Group- to-Group Linking, will help these admins manage and run the community in an effective manner.

-Group Insights will show the admins real-time metrics around growth, engagement and membership — such as the number of posts and times the community members engaged.
+Group Insights will show the admins’ real-time metrics around growth, engagement, and membership — such as the number of posts and times the community members engaged.
 Group-to-group linking is a new feature that the social media giant is trying out.
 This facility allows group admins to recommend similar or related groups to their members.
-“This is just the beginning of ways that we’re helping bring communities and sub-communities closer together,” said Xing Jin, VP, Engineering, Facebook.
+“This is just the beginning of ways that we’re helping bring communities and sub-communities closer together,” said Xing Jin, Facebook’s VP of Engineering.

-Just a week earlier, Facebook had introduced something called, ‘Hard Questions’ to tackle terrorism-related content on social media.
+Just a week earlier, Facebook had introduced something called, “Hard Questions” to tackle terrorism-related content on social media.
 The company is using AI software for matching images, understanding content, removing terriorist clusters and for cross-platform collaboration.

 #Ian McKellen is joining with #Facebook to create a new LGBT film initiative: https://t.co/zrEE6sEqNw pic.twitter.com/WbU3nUmS8v